eDyablo/study-docker-way/course introduction/README.md

 And with the massive adoptation of Kubernetes the containers became The Gold Standard in 2018.

 In present times new runtime engines now started replacing the Docker runtime engine.
-But regardless of that containers and Docker has founded fundamental techniques and practices that will stay.
+But regardless of that containers and Docker have founded fundamental principals, techniques and practices that will stay.
 So the knowledge you will get on the course will not lose its relevance.

 | Year | Event | Details